rwst/series-benchmark/README.md

 The tests are manipulations of univariate series with integer exponents and rational coefficients which is one of the main usages.
-The purpose at the moment is to see if piranha's generic implementation (which just truncates after polynomial manipulation, but uses multithreading) can compete with traditional dedicated univariate implementations.
+The purpose at the moment is to see if piranha's generic implementation can compete with traditional dedicated univariate implementations.

 The main test at the moment is to multiply the expansions of sin(x)